JakaCikac/healpixviewer/README.md

 * CFitsio <http://heasarc.gsfc.nasa.gov/fitsio/fitsio.html>
 * a C++ compiler, `make`, and `pkgconfig`

-If, like me, you are on a Mac with MacPorts (https://trac.macports.org), you can get all of the dependencies with:
+If you are on a Mac with MacPorts (https://trac.macports.org), you can get all of the dependencies with:

     sudo port install glfw glm healpix-c

+If, you are on a Mac with Homebrew (Recommended) (http://brew.sh), you can get the dependencies with:

+	brew install healpix cfitsio glfw3 glm pkgconfig

 To build
 --------

-Just run `make`.
+Create a new directory:

+	mkdir build

+Move to the directory:

+	cd build

+Run Cmake:

+	cmake ..

 Usage
 -----